comp-phys-marc/qasm-ts/paper/paper.md

 ### Top Level Abstractions

-Users can simply invoke the entire parsing process by calling the two main package entry points:

--   *parseFile*

--   *parseString*

 The parser implements recursive descent parsing with support for expression precedence and type checking.
 At a high level, the parsing can be split into three logical sections: expression